 Many industry-leading companies now allow employees to take sabbaticals to pursue personal development opportunities such as travel.
 It’s also becoming more common in small to medium-sized businesses.
 Coupled with this, there is a rise in programmes such as ‘returnships’ to support people in getting back into work after a career break.

 As more business leaders embrace the growing travel career break trend, it is not only being understood as a legitimate career decision, but also as a highly beneficial experience when it comes to developing relevant skills.
 Check out our guide to how to explain a career gap on your resume for ideas on how to include your travel experiences and present them as a positive.

 Taking a career break to travel should not be seen as a blip or a step backwards.
 Embrace the opportunities it creates, and it can take you in a direction you never thought possible.

 Ready to get started?
-See our six-step guide to taking a travel career break.
+See our ultimate guide to taking a travel career break and round-the-world travel planning guide.
 You can also read more of our career gapper interviews to discover the inspiration stories of other people who have taken time off work to travel.